vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/making-your-first-request.md

 Each request to VTEX APIs [must be authenticated](https://developers.vtex.com/docs/guides/getting-started-authentication).
 And to use the Developers Portal `TEST METHOD`, you must use [application keys](https://developers.vtex.com/docs/guides/getting-started-authentication#application-keys).

-So before going forward with this tutorial, make sure you have a app key and token pair with the right [permissions](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc).
-If you do not have an app key and token pair, learn more about how to [create application keys](https://help.vtex.com/en/tutorial/application-keys--2iffYzlvvz4BDMr6WGUtet).
+So before proceeding with this guide, make sure you have a valid pair of `appKey` and `appToken` with the necessary [permissions](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) to execute the requests you want.
+If you do not have this credential yet, learn more about how to [create application keys](https://help.vtex.com/en/tutorial/application-keys--2iffYzlvvz4BDMr6WGUtet).

 ## Trying out a simple GET